The way a customer perceives your company is one of the most important factors in increasing retention and new business.

 Even worse, those customers can turn into brand detractors who advise their friends and families not to use your products or services.

 Herein lies the importance of conducting customer perception surveys.
 They provide a baseline of knowledge that helps your company perfect its image to target buyers.

-The kickoff meeting takes 30-60 minutes, which is all it takes Drive Research to create a connection with its client.
+In our case, the kickoff meeting takes 30-60 minutes, which is all it takes for Drive Research to create a connection with its client.

 The main objective of this meeting is to set standards and understand which topics to focus the most on in the survey.

 3. Writing the Customer Perception Survey

 There are 3 things to keep in mind while writing your customer perception survey draft: